WaLoVayu/POCOX3Pro-Linux-Guides/guides/dualboot.md

 Grab uefi_installer from [here](https://github.com/WaLoVayu/edk2-msm/releases/tag/huh):

-- If you're panel is Hauxing download uefi-installer-vayu-huaxing.zip
+- If you have Huaxing download uefi-installer-vayu-huaxing.zip

-- If you're panel is Tianma download uefi-installer-vayu-tianma.zip
+- If you have Tianma download uefi-installer-vayu-tianma.zip

 After that boot your custom recovery and flash the file you downloaded and reboot